 This series of events also leads to a hyperactivation of the body’s endocannabinoid system, resulting in an increased appetite (literally the munchies) and risk for obesity.

 It all sounds terrible, but by inhibiting the oxidation of linoleic acid, ZinjaBurn may be able to prevent some of these unwanted effects.
 However we still would recommend limiting vegetable oil consumption as much as possible.

 We’re excited to see more research conducted in the future.
 If not for weight loss, ZinjaBurn provides several other health-related benefits that seem very promising, as covered in our main dehydrozingerone article.

 Due to ZinjaBurn’s potent AMPK activating effects, NNB Nutrition decided to add it on to their Burn Series, which includes several novel ingredients designed to promote weight loss, support a healthy metabolism, and help you reach your body composition goals fast.
-The Burn Series consists of MitoBurn (L-BAIBA) and CaloriBurn-GP (Grains of Paradise).
+The Burn Series consists of patent-pending MitoBurn (L-BAIBA) and CaloriBurn-GP (Grains of Paradise).

 As more research comes out highlighting the benefits of ZinjaBurn, it’s likely that ZinjaBurn will be added to various formulas, and some may even offer it as a stand alone product.
 Based on the current evidence, the recommended dosage of ZinjaBurn is between 400-600mg taken twice per day.
 Because it doesn’t have a stimulatory effect, you can take it in the morning and at night without disrupting sleep.